 Grief & Healing

 Working through your feelings of grief as they arise and seeking help as needed can have a true impact on the length of your grief, the amount of closure you feel, and the intensity of your suffering.
-Our grief counselors are available to offer education on what to expect during the different stages of grief, to help you navigate difficult circumstances that often arise after losing a loved one, and to be a compassionate presence in this challenging time.
-Counseling is available for individuals, couples, families, and groups.
+Grief counselors are available to offer education on what to expect during the different stages of grief, to help you navigate difficult circumstances that often arise after losing a loved one, and to be a compassionate presence in this challenging time.

 If you have lost a family member or loved one and are in need of immediate service, please do not use the form below.
 Instead please CALL US at the location nearest you (scroll down for phone numbers).

 For less timely needs or general inquiries, feel free to fill out the form below and we will return your message within 24-48 hours.